 More about the author

-I would like to say something along the lines of, “is actually three velociraptors in a trench coat,” but that might be too much fun.
+I would like to say something along the lines of, “Chace Randolph is actually three velociraptors in a trench coat,” but that might be too much fun.
 I am an Arizona native and have spent the latter half of my life crawling over and in the deserts of Southern Arizona.
-I am a mechanic by day, having worked on old pickup trucks, (I love a good straight-six) motorcycles, cars and airplanes, I once cut a 757 in half.
+I am a mechanic by day, having worked on old pickup trucks, (I love a good straight-six) motorcycles, cars and airplanes -I once cut a 757 in half.
 I am currently working on full motion flight simulators for training pilots.
 I have been to many mountains and in a few caves here in my home state.
 (Maybe I’m crazy and think having to exhale to make my chest deflate so I can squirm through a tunnel under 75 feet of solid rock is fun.
-It’s a great full-body workout if nothing else.)
-I have a life long fascination with aircraft and have been telling stories about them since I could speak.
+(It’s a great full-body workout if nothing else.)
+I have a lifelong fascination with aircraft and have been telling stories about them since I could speak.
 It only got worse when I learned to write.
 As a writer by night, I started with fantasy.
 After several false starts, I tried to write some post-apocalyptic survival thrillers during the zombie craze of the late 2000s.
-I liked them, they were better than the fantasy, but they weren’t ‘it’.
+I liked them; they were better than the fantasy, but they weren’t ‘it’.
 Out of idle curiosity, I took up reading Orson Scott Card’s “Ender’s Game” series, and playing the tabletop game of BattleTech at roughly the same time.
-I was instantly hooked with science fiction.
+I was instantly hooked on science fiction.
 The only things faster than airplanes, are space ships, and who doesn’t like giant robots?
-I immediately started writing some BattleTech FanFic.
-(Some of the newer stuff I am currently editing and releasing as I go on the official BattleTech forum.
-Here’s a link, https://bg.battletech.com/forums/index.php?board=50.0 ) Eventually, the exploits of my characters became so egregious that they wouldn’t fit in the cannon BattleTech universe anymore, so I made my own universe.
+I immediately started writing some BattleTech FanFic that tried to answer the Fermi Paradox .
+(Some of the newer stuff I have edited and posted on the official BattleTech forum.
+Here’s a link, https://bg.battletech.com/forums/index.php?board=50.0 ) Here’s a link to part two ( https://bg.battletech.com/forums/index.php?topic=69337.0 ) Eventually, the exploits of my characters became so egregious that they wouldn’t fit in the cannon BattleTech universe anymore, so I made my own universe.
 Then wrote a trilogy for that setting.
 That failed completely, as it consisted of little more than galactic genocide.
 I gave up writing entirely for a couple years.
-(Mostly as I didn’t have time, while I squeezed out 3 associate’s degrees in 5 semesters at a community college) Another idea came to me shortly after my mind recovered from college.
-I tried to combine my early works of fantasy with my love of science fiction and that was awful too, pure drek.
+(Mostly as I didn’t have time, while I squeezed out 3 associate’s degrees in 5 semesters at a community college.)
+Another idea came to me shortly after my mind recovered from college.
+I tried to combine my early works of fantasy with my love of science fiction and that was awful too… pure drek.
 Fast forward another year or two and I was struck with an idea like lightning.
-I took the SciFi/Fantasy hybrid I was trying to write, cut out the fantasy bits, and used the universe I had already created as a foundation.
+I took the SciFi/Fantasy hybrid I was trying to write, cut out the fantasy bits, and used the universe I had already created for my heavily evolved BattleTech fanfic as a foundation.
 Taking decades of lore and world building, I threw it onto the bones of the novel idea I had rattling around in my head.
 It was fantastic.
 I wrote the first book, “The Descendant,” in 14 days.
-(7 consecutive weekends, I was working the night shift and slept as much as I could during the workweek.)
+(7 consecutive weekends, I was working the night shift and slept as much as I could during the work week.)
 The story burned in my head like the hot coals from last night’s campfire and I couldn’t get it out fast enough.
-After a few drafts working with my grandmother as my beta reader.
+After a few drafts working with my grandmother as one of my beta readers.
 (Hi, Grandma!)
 I pulled an all-nighter getting draft number 7 ready and took an electronic copy of my book to the Tucson Festival of Books.
 I made a single submission after speaking at some length with the chief editor of an indie press and it was accepted.
 Here I am publishing a book, with more already written and inline to be edited soon and so much more to be written after that.
 I have a whole universe to explain.
 I’m learning so much during this process, launching this book.
-All the social media, building websites, YouTube, audio books, printing, business cards I’m exploring, is all new ground to me.
-But, dreams do become reality.
+All the social media, building websites, YouTube, audio books, printing, business cards.
+Everything I’m exploring, is all new ground to me.
+But, I’m also learning that dreams can become reality.